meditatingCybermind/meditatingCybermind.github.io/homebrew.md

 # Toxicologist
 Replace the second sentence with: "You gain the poison weapon feat, even if you don't meet the prerequisites for it.
 You gain additional poisons from this feat equal to your Intelligence modifier."
 )
 ### Class Features
 note (
 # Infused Reagents
 * The DC of your alchemical items crafted with infused reagents is equal to your alchemist class DC.
 * "Each day during your daily preparations, you gain a number of batches of infused reagents equal to your level + your Intelligence modifier + 3."
 )
+### Feats
+note (
+# Additional Feats
+Add the Poison Weapon (6), Improved Poison Weapon (8), and Deadly Poison Weapon (12) to the alchemist feat list.
+For Alchemists, Deadly Poison Weapon is Common.
+)
+-
+## Fighter
+### Feats
+item (
+# Reactive Shot
+## Feat 4
+-
+;Fighter
+Your foes trigger an attack of opportunity with your ranged weapons as normal as long as they are within your first range increment.
+Strikes made in this manner suffer a -4 circumstance penalty to hit.
+)
+-
+## Oracle
+note (
+# Cursebound Trait
+Spells with this trait increase the severity of your oracular curse when cast while your focus pool is not full, or if you allow it to increase anyway.
+Usually only revelation spells have this trait.
+You can’t cast a cursebound spell if you don’t have an oracular curse.
+)
+note (
+# Focus Pool
+You have a focus pool of 1 + the number of focus spells you know, to a maximum of 4.
+)

 head(
 -
 )